|

 a crack outfit, not that he wasn't convinced of their

-value in a fight but that he wanted to i
+value in a fight but that he wanted to imbue in them

 the appearance and discipline and the pride that